TheStockie/PvtWanderbot/README.md

 # Fair Use
 This project falls under the MIT License, so you're more than welcome to use, modify and reupload it!

-The project does not require you to credit myself as the bot author, but it would be very much appretiated!
+The project does not require you to credit myself as the bot author, but it would be very much appreciated!
 Have fun and happy streaming!